👉 We always update this gallery with fresh images!

 For those looking to get the most out of their time in Iceland, this all-day adventure provides the best possible experience in and around our magic ice caves.
 The super flexible timing gives photographers all the time they’ll need to thoroughly study and image the places we visit, allows us to visit places that are further away than what is within reach on shorter tours, and we can rappel into moulins or add ice climbing sessions on the way.

-While ice caves are generally only accessible in winter (November – March or early April), this year we are blessed with excellent conditions and have been able to open for bookings already.
+While ice caves are generally only accessible in winter (November – March or early April), this year we are blessed with excellent conditions and have been able to keep bookings open for longer than usual.
 However, please keep in mind that early or late season accessibility is dependent on favorable conditions and plans may change on relatively short notice.

 Everything about this private tour is flexible and can be changed to match your preferences and overall travel plans.
 But as an example, the itinerary for what is currently one of the best ice caves in the area and including a longer glacier hike could be as follow: